alan-turing-institute/mogp-emulator/docs/methods/disc/DiscSensitivityAndSimplification.rst

 analysing output uncertainty or decision uncertainty, but understanding and/or dimension reduction are useful preliminary explorations.
-The appropriate choice of :math:`\omega(x)` in this case is the probability distribution that represents the uncertainty about :math:`\strut x`; see the discussion page on sensitivity measures for output uncertainty (:ref:`DiscSensitivityAndOutputUncertainty<DiscSensitivityAndOutputUncertainty>`).
+The appropriate choice of :math:`\omega(x)` in this case is the probability distribution that represents the uncertainty about :math:`x`; see the discussion page on sensitivity measures for output uncertainty (:ref:`DiscSensitivityAndOutputUncertainty<DiscSensitivityAndOutputUncertainty>`).